Executive Summary

 Here I build on those proposals.
 It is certain that Berenice and Flavia Domitilla spent time together.
 Berenice lived in the Flavian palace, first as the lover of the emperor (or future emperor) Titus in the 70s.
 Flavia Domitilla was Titus’s young niece.
 When she married in the late 70s, she lived several blocks away.

-Berenice could have taken Flavia Domitilla to visit the congregation.
+Berenice could have taken Flavia Domitilla to visit the Roman congregation.
 Alternatively, Flavia knew about the congregation because Berenice attended.
 Berenice could have mentioned their need for their own dedicated catacombs/cemetery.

 Theoretically, it is possible that Flavia Domitilla learned about the Roman congregation in some other way.
 For example, Josephus was a client of the emperors Vespasian and Titus, and possibly Domitian as well.
 There must have been other elite Judeans in Rome after the Jewish War who interacted with the Flavian family.
 But given the Flavia-Berenice connection that I outlined above, that seems almost certainly the way Flavia was introduced to Mark’s congregation.